Drenmi/sludge/README.md

 ### Making Sense of the World

 Everything that happens in the world is experienced through the eyes (or ears, nose, tendrils, etc.) of a `Character`.
 Each character is equipped with a set of senses which, in addition to an inherent acuity, can be altered through various effects.
-For example, a dirt kick might temporarily impair a character's sight, or a room may be darkened by some gloomy magic.
+For example, a dirt kick, or a room may be darkened by some gloomy magic, might temporarily impair a character's sight.

 Fear not, however!
-Even when blinded, you are not rendered unaware of the surroundings.
-Given that your hearing is still intact, you can still have a good sense of the impending doom.
+Even when blinded, you are not rendered unaware of your surroundings.
+Given that your hearing is still intact, you can get a good sense of the impending doom.
 Some characters can also have a natural affinity for sensing certain stimuli.
 For example a tunnel trogg, given it has spent most of its life underground, may have very poor eyesight, but make up for it with a very keen sense of smell.

 This is made possible through the emission of `SensoryEvent`s.
-Data packages which can be resolved for each character in the room in which it was emitted.
+Data packages which can be resolved for each character in the room in which it was emitted (or nearby, in the case of especially powerful events.)
 A sensory event can target several senses at once, and are resolved in the order of priority inherent to the character's perception.
+For the sake of sanity, characters only experience sensory events through at most one sense.

 **Example:**